hash02/nft-col/README.md

 # nft-col

-My first Dapp with the help of learnweb3DAO.
+My first nft Dapp with the help of learnweb3DAO.